 Highlights of this research:

-• Stem cells are effective in inhibiting disc degeneration and disc herniation by way of the complex interplay between themselves and immune system cells in achieving successful disc tissue regeneration.
+- Stem cells are effective in inhibiting disc degeneration and disc herniation by way of the complex interplay between themselves and immune system cells in achieving successful disc tissue regeneration.
 The stem cells regenerated the outer tissue of the disc and contained and lessened the bulge.

-• Remarkably, stem cells were able to bring more oxygen to the damaged disc and accelerate healing by reversing the low-oxygen (degenerative or dying) environment in the spine.
+- Remarkably, stem cells were able to bring more oxygen to the damaged disc and accelerate healing by reversing the low-oxygen (degenerative or dying) environment in the spine.
 Everything heals with more oxygen.

-• Stem cells were able to reduce or prevent herniation by suppressing the non-healing inflammation.(11)
+- Stem cells were able to reduce or prevent herniation by suppressing the non-healing inflammation.(11)

-PRP for Back Pain
+Exploring PRP Therapy for Low Back Pain

 Research has shown Platelet-Rich Plasma Therapy (PRP) to be effective in treating degenerative disc disease by addressing the problems of spinal ligament instability and stimulating the regeneration of the discs indirectly (discs were not injected directly but showed an increase in disc height).